 Food borne illness is a result of eating contaminated food that harbors enough disease causing bacteria or viruses to make you ill.

-The Public Health Inspection division offers many forms of educational resources.
+The Public Health Investigations division offers many forms of educational resources.

-Classes are also available to be taught in your restaurant by request and pricing varies by class size:
+Classes are also available to be taught in your restaurant by request for a flat fee of $250.

 An online food safety course is available for $10 at State Food Safety.com.